Kuromishi/SHVFS_P103_GD07_Chloe/Assets/Scripts/Readme.txt

    Three empty zones.
    When there are more balls than the other bear's, the area belongs to you.
 4.Random bullet spawn place changing
-   You only have seven bullets at a time.
+   You only have twelve bullets at a time.
 You need to fill the bullets in a changed position.
 5.Display the amount of the zone controlled by each bear in the Gamescreen.
   [Countdown] Limited time to see which bear occupies the most area.(GUI Display)

   There's also a start menu.
-The guide about the control is in the guide of the start menu.
+The guide about the control is in the "Guide" of the start menu.